TakeLab/podium/docs/source/walkthrough.rst

 With most deep learning models, we want to use pre-trained word embeddings.
 In Podium, this process is very simple.
 If your field uses a vocabulary, it has already built an inventory of tokens for your dataset.

-A number of predefined vectorizers are available (:class:`podium.vectorizers.GloVe`, :class:`podium.vectorizers.NlplVectorizer`, :class:`podium.vectorizers.TfIdfVectorizer`), as well as a standardized loader :class:`podium.vectorizers.BasicVectorStorage` for loading word2vec-style format of word embeddings from disk.
+A number of predefined vectorizers are available (:class:`podium.vectorizers.GloVe` and :class:`podium.vectorizers.NlplVectorizer`), as well as a standardized loader :class:`podium.vectorizers.BasicVectorStorage` for loading word2vec-style format of word embeddings from disk.

 For example, we will use the `GloVe <https://nlp.stanford.edu/projects/glove/>`__ vectors.
 The procedure to load these vectors has two steps: